ONE EYE IS LAUGHING THE OTHER IS WEEPING

-People were travelling from all over the world to see the amazing dishes, the exciting competition and who wins the Bocuse d’Or.
+People were traveling from all over the world to see the amazing dishes, the exciting competition and who wins the Bocuse d’Or.
 The fans came to Sirha to see outstanding culinary stands to represent their countries and to encourage their teams.

-In the next post I invite you to read about my experiences at Bocuse d’Or as an insider.
+In the next post, I invite you to read about my experiences at Bocuse d’Or as an insider.

 BEHIND THE SCENES OF BOCUSE D’OR

 A few months ago, when I won the scholarship at the Institut Paul Bocuse, I was wondering if I could come back to Lyon after I finish the semester to watch the Bocuse d’Or Finale.
 I’ve never taught that I’ll be one of the lucky ones, who will serve the plates -prepared by the bests-for the jury.

 I think it was a big responsibility to fulfill this role, I had to concentrate and highly attentive, which sometimes was difficult because I had to wake up at 4 am. to go to the Eurexpo and have the briefing and the preparation for the service.
 Besides that, I had the chance to see and talk with the international jury at the backstage.
 They came from all around the world to taste and evaluate the dishes, which maybe seems to be an easy task, but as they said it’s quite challenging and tiring to stay focused and fair during the tasting and giving the points.
 While the jury was evaluating the dishes, another committee was checking the work in the kitchens as well.
 There were a lot of conditions to respect, such as cleaning and food wasting.